devtank-ltd/osm-ansible/README.md

 ### Introduction

 The LXC setup on the server uses the lower-level LXC tools.
-A *customer* container is an overlay on a common Debian base.
+A *customer* container is an Btrfs subvolume overlay on a common Debian base.
 (Using OverlayFS).
 This reduces resource use and means backups are purely *customer* data and configuration, not a whole OS.

 All commands in this tutorial are assumed to be run as root.